 If you create a new Apple ID, make sure you verify it!
 You can do this by logging into the iTunes Store (on your phone or desktop) before you sign in to Podcasts Connect.

-Podcast hosting is actually really similar to website hosting.
-If you want to set up a website, you use a service like Wix, Squarespace, or WordPress to host your website files, images, and media.
-Hosting companies charge a monthly subscription to do this for you, and it's the same with podcast hosting.
+Podcast hosting is similar to website hosting.
+When you need a website, you use a service like Wix, Squarespace, or WordPress to host your website files.

-This will be the home for your podcast.
+You'll upload your audio files to a hosting service (like Transistor).
 You'll be able to edit show details here, add cover art, create episodes, and generate an RSS feed for your podcast.
 It's the RSS feed that you'll be submitting to Apple.

 Here's a tutorial for recording, editing, and uploading podcast episodes: